A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Baseline Results

 \section{Baseline Results}

+Our CLDM was tested by accurately reproducing the BBP crust composition and EoS using the same nuclear matter model employed in that work.
+We turn our attention now to the results of our survey of NS crust predictions using the MSL model.
 Our baseline SNM EoS and surface parameters are summarized in Table~2.
 We then vary the slope of the symmetry energy $L$ from 25 - 115 MeV under two different constraints:

 \begin{itemize} \item{Constant symmetry energy at saturation density $J$.
-Varying $J$ over the range 25 - 35 MeV generates a new sequence of EoSs over the range of $L$; we will use as a shorthand label for such a sequence at, say $J=35$ MeV, `J35'} \item{Demanding a specific PNM EoS at low densities; then $J$ will vary with $L$ according to the correlations given in Fig.~2.
-We will concentrate on the lower bound of the SP constraint outlined in Figs.~1 and~2; we will label the sequence of crust EoSs generated by such a sequence as `PNM'.} \end{itemize}
+Varying $L$ for each value of $J$ in the range 25 - 35 MeV generates a new sequence of EoSs.
+We will label a given sequence by it's value of $J$, e.g. `J35' for $J=35$ MeV.} \item{$J$ adjusted for each value of $L$ so that our EoS passes through the theoretical low density PNM constraint.
+Then $J$ will vary with $L$ according to the relations given in Section~3.2.
+We will label this sequence of crust EoSs `PNM'.} \end{itemize}

-In our model, the region of the $J,L$ parameter space consistent with both the conservative experimental range of $J=25 - 35$ MeV and the theoretical PNM constraint corresponds to the shaded gray region in Fig.~2; the corresponding region for the various crustal properties will also be shown as a shaded region in subsequent plots.
-We also note that, since the recent results from PNM calculations are expected to be quite robust, and give a low density PNM EoS at the lower bound of the SP constraint, the `PNM' sequence gives the most stringent constraint on crust properties within our model.
+Using the MSL EoS, the region of the $J,L$ parameter space consistent with both the conservative experimental range of $J=25 - 35$ MeV and the theoretical PNM constraint corresponds to the shaded gray region in Fig.~2; the corresponding region for the various crustal properties will also be shown as a shaded region in subsequent plots.

-We will concentrate on the crust-core, and `normal' (spherical) nuclei - pasta (cylindrical phase) transition densities and pressures ($n_{\rm cc}, n_{\rm p}, P_{\rm cc}, P_{\rm p}$ respectively), and on the variation throughout the inner crust of the pressure P and the following four compositional parameter: with $n_{\rm n}$ the local free neutron density and $n_{\rm b}$ the overall baryon density of matter,
+We will concentrate on the crust-core, and spherical nuclei - pasta transition densities and pressures ($n_{\rm cc}, n_{\rm p}, P_{\rm cc}, P_{\rm p}$ respectively), and on the variation throughout the inner crust of the pressure $P$ and the following four compositional parameters: